HaeunM/peptide-imputation-inference/README.md

 # peptide-imputation-inference

-This repository contains codes associated with the paper [AUGMENTED DOUBLY ROBUST POST-IMPUTATION INFERENCE FOR PROTEOMIC DATA].
+This repository contains codes associated with the paper [AUGMENTED DOUBLY ROBUST POST-IMPUTATION INFERENCE FOR PROTEOMIC DATA] by Moon et al. (2024).

 ## General pipeline